maheshj01/navbar_router/README.md

 - Support for nested navigation.
 - Intercept back button press to handle app exits (Android).
 - Fading between NavbarDestinations
+- show different icons for selected and unselected NavbarItems.
+- Consistent API for all types of Navbar.
 - Programmatically control state of bottom navbar from any part of widget tree e.g change index, hide/show bottom navbar,push/pop routes of a specific tab etc
 - Show Snackbar messages on top of Navbar with a single line of code.
 - persist state across bottom navbar tabs.